wp-plugins/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.7.0.2 =
+* Fixed HUGE issue with the DB setup on fresh 1.7+ installs.
+If you installed version 1.7 or 1.7.0.1 fresh (not upgraded from earlier version) then PMPro will not work until you upgrade to version 1.7.0.2.
+* Removed from old PHP short tag use

 = 1.7.0.1 =
 * Added the redirect away from wp-login.php page (was accidentally removed in version 1.7).
 * Added support for Theme My Login versions 6.3+